nicreichert/create-react-monorepo-app/README.md

 # create-react-monorepo-app 🛸

-This project is a very opinionated boilerplate for react monorepos.
+This project is a highly opinionated boilerplate for react monorepos, built using [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).

 Out of the box, it includes: